koechcoding/koechcoding/README.md

 ### Hello there 👋, my name is Kelvin Koech

-Software developer, I'm  skilled professional who codes, tests, debugs, and maintains softwares.
+I'm a  skilled professional who codes, tests, debugs, and maintains software.
 Experience in JavaScript and React js, Angular, Typescript Node js frameworks.<br/>

  <a href="https://visitcount.itsvg.in">